maggiechasse/IS_Capstone_Spring2018/README.md

 3. Location of the data: /primary/projects/grohar/vari-core-generated-data/Capstone_Spring_2018
 - Using Linux commands, change to this directory on the HPC.
 What is the command?
+  - cd
 - How many files are in this directory?
 What is the command?
+  - 12 files
+  - ls | wc *(this command will count all files in the directory)*
 - Which is the largest file?
 What is the command?
+  - The largest file is: 13IP9K9_merged_R2.fastq.gz
+  - The command: ls -S | head -1
 - What is R1 vs R2?
   - R1 and R2 are results of paired-end sequencing (forward and reverse).
 So the fastq file for r1 will have all the forward reads and the fastq for the R2 file will have all the reverse reads.

 #### 4. ChIP-Seq read alignment:
 - Which parameters are required to run BWA?
-  - Organism and genome to align the reads against.
+  - Default:
     - Minimum seed length: Any read match that is shorter than this length will be excluded.
     - Maximum gap length: Gaps between reads longer tan this parameter will be excluded.
     - Match score: Score for a matching base in a mapped read.
     - Mismatch penalty: Penalty for a mismatched base in a mapped read.
     - Gap opening penalty: Penalty for opening a gap.
 Gaps allow for more reads to be mapped, but too many gaps will lower confidence in the alignment.
     - Gap extension penalty: Penalty for extending a gap.
 Gaps allow for more reads to be mapped, but too many gaps will lower confidence in the alignment.
     - Penalty for end clipping: Soft clipping of the 5'- and 3'- ends can be performed to maximize the global score.
 This score is related to the mismatch penalty.
+  - User defined:
+    - Index: Fasta file for genome reference.
+This is downloaded. (hg19.fasta)
+    - Experimental data: R1.fastq and R2.fastq (for paired-end)
 - Which version of the human genome will you use for alignment?
 What are there differences between hg19 and GRCh38?
   - hg19 is from the UCSC genome project and GRCh38 is a product of NCBI.
 Both are reference genomes mapped with different coordinate systems and therefore, the annotations differ.
 Importantly, hg19 is a different genome than GRCh38 - ENCODE blacklist regions utilize hg19 and therefore, I will use hg19 for the alignment.
 Further, all qPCR validation used for ChIP-seq QC was with primers designed based on hg19.
 - Generate a new HPC job script with your BWA commands and appropriate parameters.
 Make sure to include it in the GitHub Repo.
 Submit your job script on the HPC.
+  - bwa_script.sh *(script name for job submission)*
+    - #! /bin/bash
     - #PBS -l walltime=200:00:00 *(Sets maximum wall time, the job will not run for more than 200 hours)*
     - #PBS -l mem=20gb *(Memory request is 20 gb)*
     - #PBS -l nodes=1:ppn=1 *(Will be assigned to 1 node)*
     - #PBS -M maggie.chasse@vai.org *(Send mail to this address)*
     - #PBS -m abe *(Mail alert for: A: Abortion of task; B: Beginning of task; E: End of task)*
-    - #PBS -N name *(Name of the job is “name”)*
+    - #PBS -N Capstone_BWA *(Name of the job is “name”)*
+    - module load bwa/0.7.5a *(load BWA module)*
+    - bwa index /primary/projects/grohar/vari-core-generated-data/Capstone_Spring_2018/hg19.fa *(load index/reference seq)*
+    - bwa mem hg19.fa r1.fq r2.fq > Capstone.sam *(actual command to align fastq to ref and output is sam)*
+    - module load samtools *(load samtools for conversion to bam file)*
+    - samtools view -Sb  Capstone.sam  >  Capstone.bam *(converts sam files to bam file)*
     - cd $PBS_O_WORKDIR *(Change directory to original working directory)*

 #### 5. Alignment QC:
 - Look for a tool that could be used to assess ChIP strength using the aligned BAM files.
+Provide the website and/or citation.
+  - A tool to QC the ChIP from the aligend BAM files is MultiQC.
-Provide the website and/or citation. - Write a command that could be used to generate QC figures or metrics.
+- Write a command that could be used to generate QC figures or metrics.
+  - Must be in the directory where bam files are located to run the following command:
+    - multiqc . *or* firefox multiqc_report.html &
 - What should you be looking for?
+  - MultiQC is used to create summaries of all samples.
+Firstly, you should look at the general statistics (particularly the number of reads and % duplication).
+Next, looking at the QualiMap tab will give you information on the quality of the mapping.
+The coverage histogram will define the coverage and read depth across the genome.
+The GC distribution will show the amount of GC regions mapped for a given sample.
+Overall, you want to make sure that each replicate of each sample (control vs. experimental) has similar read depth and distributions.

 #### 6. Peak Calling:
 - You can pick one of several ChIP-seq peak calling methods.
 Provide your reasoning as to why you selected the specific peak calling tool, the website and citation.
+  - To call peaks for histone modifications, I am choosing to use SICER (Zang et al, 2009.
+Bioinformatics.).
+Unlike MACS, a well-established peak calling program, SICER defines diffuse and broad distribution, rather than a well-defined peak like transcription factor binding.
+For this experiment, the IP was performed for H3K9me3, an abundant histone mark that is established at highly repetitive sequences.
+Therefore, to properly assign peaks, an algorithm and program built to identify diffuse domains is required.
+SICER (Spatial clustering method for the Identification of ChIP-Enriched Regions) pools signals from nucleosomes in a region of the genome to create ‘islands’, rather than the traditional window.
+Pooling the signals improves the signal-to-noise ratio and therefore helps to overcome the noise of diffuse peaks.
+SICER can be used for peak calling with and without a control as well as differential peak calling.
+The parameters to be defined are fragment size, window size, and gap size.
+Source code: https://home.gwu.edu/~wpeng/Software.htm
 - Using your previously generated alignment files, identify areas of enrichment in your sequencing data relative to input.
 What considerations need to be made to call peaks for your type of ChIP-seq data?
 (Think about histone marks vs. transcription factors)
 - Generate a new HPC job script with your peak calling commands and appropriate parameters.
 Make sure to include it in the GitHub Repo.